 The delicate flavor and velvety texture make it the perfect soup to serve on a hot summer's evening.

 The origins of this soup are a subject of great debate among culinary historians.

 The debate it seems is whether the origin of the soup is genuinely a French or an American creation.

-This flavorful potato and leek soup is traditionally eaten cold, but is just as comforting when served hot.
+This flavorful potato and leek soup is traditionally eaten cold, but during the colder months is just as wonderful when served hot.

 Wherever it originated, served hot, this leek and potato soup is known as potage parmentier.

 This is a great dish to serve as an appetizer to add a touch of decadence to a multiple course dinner.

 Try this creamy potato-leek soup garnished with chopped fresh chives.

 10 oz. finely chopped leeks, rinsed, white and pale green parts only